simsong/bulk_extractor/doc/announce_1.5.md

 * NTFS decompression

 * Better handling of MIME encoding

-* Reimplement top-n with a priority queue, rather than a sort and subset

 * Process more data with -e xor and look for CCN hits.
 Most will be false positives